The Monkees: Reunion with Nesmith

-2015–2017: Good Times! and 50th anniversary
+Good Times! and 50th anniversary

 Dolenz and Tork toured as the Monkees in 2015 without Nesmith's participation.
-Nesmith stated that he was busy with other ventures, although Dolenz said that "He's always invited."
+Nesmith stated that he was busy with other ventures, although Dolenz said that he was welcome to join them.

 In February 2016, Dolenz announced that the Monkees would be releasing a new album, titled Good Times!, as a celebration of their 50th anniversary.
-Good Times!, produced by Adam Schlesinger of Fountains of Wayne, features contributions by all three surviving members, as well as a posthumous contribution from Jones through vocals he had recorded in the 60s.
-The album was released in May 2016 to considerable success, reaching No. 14 on the Billboard 200 and generally favorable reviews.
+Good Times! featured contributions by all three surviving members, as well as a posthumous contribution from Jones through vocals he had recorded in the 1960s.
+The album was released in May 2016 to considerable success, reaching No. 14 on the Billboard 200.

 With the release of the album, the band, featuring Dolenz and Tork, commenced their 50th anniversary tour.
 Nesmith did not participate in most of the tour, again citing other commitments.
 He did, however, make a few appearances throughout the summer of 2016, appearing virtually via Skype to perform "Papa Gene's Blues" at one concert and in person for a four-song encore at another.
 In September, he replaced Tork on the tour for two dates while Tork attended to a family emergency.
-After Tork returned to the tour, Nesmith performed with the band for a concert at the Pantages Theatre in Hollywood on September 16, which he stated would likely be his final concert appearance with the Monkees.
-Dolenz and Tork's tour announced dates to the end of the year, including concerts in Australia and New Zealand.
+After Tork returned to the tour, Nesmith performed with the band for a concert at the Pantages Theatre in Hollywood on September 16.

-After the end of the 50th anniversary tour, Dolenz, Tork, and Nesmith spent 2017 engaging in solo activities.